-Ticks are everywhere.
-You find them in your yard, far out in the forest or on your favorite family campsite.
-The sit around many months waiting for their prey, which is everything that has warm blood.
-It’s not just for the bite and the discomfort it creates.
+They lurk in high grass, shrubbery, and undergrowth waiting for a host, they latch on, bite, and drink blood.
+But it is not only for the bite and the discomfort it creates.
 Ticks can transmit dangerous diseases through their bite.
-It is important to know about tick repellent and what repels ticks on humans to prevent getting bitten.
+It is important to know about tick behavior and what repels ticks to prevent getting bitten.

-The best protection against ticks and tick-borne diseases is knowledge and finding the best Tick Repellent.
-The more you know about ticks, how and where they live and the diseases they can transmit, the more you can protect yourself and your family with the best tick repellent.
+The best protection against ticks and tick-borne diseases is a really good Tick Repellent, protective clothing, and treating your gear and tent.
+You should also learn about ticks and where they live and the diseases they can transmit.
+The more you can protect yourself and your family.

-There a plenty tick repellents and remedies available but which help best.
+There are plenty of tick repellents and remedies available but which help best.
 You can choose between a chemical and natural tick repellent.
 A tick repellent may be applied to your body, but there are also products that are applied to clothing to keep ticks off.

 What are Ticks?